 But is it enough?
 Probably not, and here’s why.

-But even if that’s case, what’s the message that we’re sending?
-It’s that it’s a good idea for this 20-year-old to attempt to set an amazing new record.
+But even if that is the case, what’s the message that we’re sending?
+It’s that it’s a good idea for this 19-year-old to attempt to set an amazing new record.
 And, if she does it, what comes next?
-Thanks to a tired old saying, I think we all know what records are for; they’re for breaking, right?
-So if this young woman makes the flight successfully, then someone younger woman would then try to break that record, and it’s anyone’s guess how good a pilot she would be.
+We all know what records are for; they’re for breaking, right?
+So if this young woman makes the flight successfully, then some younger woman would then try to break that record, and it’s anyone’s guess how good a pilot she would be.
 Or how good a pilot the even younger woman after that would be.
 Ultimately, the record would be set by a girl launching on the flight on her 17th birthday, the age at which a person can legally act as pilot in command.
 How many people would think that’s a good idea?
 And let me make clear, my opinion on this has nothing to do with gender.
 It’s a terrible idea for any young person.

 If we think about it, the takeaway is clear.
 We in the aviation media should completely steer clear of covering any record attempts that are in any way age-related.
 And we’d be doing aviation a great service to spread the word to the mainstream media to do the same, in case they’ve forgotten the sad tale of Jessica Dubroff, and there’s every indication that they have.